yuichiu416/tc.settings/readme.md

 Leave a comment if the document isn't clear enough.

-# Copies the contents of the id_rsa.pub file to your clipboard
+# Copy the contents of the id_rsa.pub file to your clipboard
 ```cat < ~/.ssh/id_rsa.pub```